 We are knee-deep into the new year, and already a handful of challenging and essential conundrums have demanded that the marketing world pay attention.
 Looking for a definitive list of what to focus on this year for your marketing efforts?
-Look no farther than this comprehensive list of trends:
+Look no farther than this comprehensive list of trends from the Supple Solutions:

 1. Get Targeted

 Now is the time to become hyperfocused on who exactly you are creating content and products for, and therefore, who exactly you are marketing to.
 Niche sites are becoming all the rage, and this trend promises to explode this year.
 There are so many benefits to developing a targeted audience, from SEO (keywords are less competitive and therefore more impactful) to cost (advertising to a select few is less expensive than trying to reach a mass audience).
 Most importantly, targeting your site and marketing campaigns forces you to know everything you can about your ideal customer, and to in turn, produce the best content, products, or services imaginable for that customer.

 If you’ve been avoiding the inevitable move to Google+ for at least part of your social media campaign, it’s time to take the plunge.
 Google+ now sees more than 1.2 million page views each month, and enjoys a hefty 1 billion registered users.
 You didn’t actually think Google would let its social behemoth fail, right?
 Not a chance.
 Their success is inevitable because Google as a search engine still reigns supreme.
 Marketers have begun to realize that in order to see maximum search engine results, integrating with Google+ is a must.
 If you publish content that doesn’t show up on your Google+ profile, you’re missing out on bonuses like author rank and added SEO clout.
 Because Google has so wisely made it an essential part of high rankings, Google+ will reach the tipping point this year and become a force to be reckoned with.
 Now is the time to join this trend.